mikenowak/iam_ssh_authorizedkeys/README.md

 ## Todo

-The following features are currently:
+The following features are currently being investigated:
 * Support for assuming AWS roles (for cross-account access)

 ## Copyright and License